 When sealing over a tarmac driveway the only thing that’s different is there’s nothing to sand or joint.
 Again, make sure you adequately cover the area in sealer for every coat.

 First, pressure wash the entire driveway so it’s as clean as possible.
 Then wait for it to dry before adding the sealant, in the same way you would with paving.

 Want some more inspiration for your patio, path or driveway?
-Check out our blog or browse our driveways and paving collections for more inspiration.
+Check out our guides to inspire you or browse our driveways and paving collections for more inspiration.

 Download our guide to the most popular garden patio designs and see for yourself how a small patio doesn’t have to mean a small sense of character.